What Metal Finishes are Available?

 What colours do you offer?

-Our quotes include most of the paint colours from the ‘Excel Colourbond‘ & ‘Living Series‘ – quotes DO NOT include metallic, pearlescent and textured finishes.
-If you want any of those finishes then please let us know so we can check availability and can factor it into your quote.
+Our quotes include most of the Colourbond colours from the ‘Excel Colourbond‘ range & the ‘Living Series‘ – quotes DO NOT include metallic, pearlescent and textured finishes.
+If you want any of those finishes then please let us know so we can check availability to factor it into your quote.

 I’ve heard that powder coating is inferior to paint.
 Is this true?

-Powder coated products go through a three step process where your item goes in the oven twice, giving you a much better finish:
+Powder coated products go through a three step process.
+Your item goes in the oven twice, giving you a much better finish.
+The process is:

 If the paintwork is looked after (just as you would your car) the finish should look good for about 10 years.
 Should the item be scratched, it can easily be touched up with ‘touch up paint’.